 Remember that although customers want to shop in person, they may feel stress or insecurity about doing so.
 In-store offers can make it feel worthwhile to leave their houses to come to the store, rather than opting for delivery.

 Bring back the thrill of in-store shopping

-Retailers have seen a surge in online shopping, but our research indicates digital experiences are an essential complement to in-person experiences, not a replacement.
-It’s likely some of your customers are clicking ‘add to cart’ while also wishing they were shopping at your physical store.
+Retailers have seen a surge in online shopping, but our research indicates that digital experiences are an essential complement to in-person experiences, not a replacement.
+It’s likely that some of your customers are clicking ‘add to cart’ while also wishing they were shopping at your physical store.

 Your customers are actively looking for reasons to participate in the in-person shopping experience again.
 For many, that means opting for curbside pickup with a goal to pop into your store once they arrive.
 As a retailer, you’re in a position to provide the right environment to welcome customers who are picking up purchases by re-engaging shoppers in stress-free and fulfilling ways.